sargamtmg/propertyListCSVScript/README.md

 Example:
 **node generateList.js "73 W Monroe St, Chicago, IL 60603, USA" 30**

-This will fetch property listings for the address "73 W Monroe St, Chicago, IL 60603, USA" with a page size of 30 listings per page.
+This will fetch property listings for the address "73 W Monroe St, Chicago, IL 60603, USA" with a size of 30 listings.

 ## Arguments